antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 - macOS
 - Linux

-At this stage of the laboratory no devices are displayed because device enrolment is performed later in **Chapter 04 – Android Device Enrollment**.
+At this stage of the laboratory, no devices are displayed because device enrolment is performed later in **Chapter 04 – Android Device Enrollment**.

 ![Devices Overview](screenshots/intune-devices-overview.png)